dragonzords/Box-Man/README.md

 A modular telegram Python bot running on python3 with an sqlalchemy database.

-Originally a marie fork - Yui has evolved further and was built to be more useful for Anime Chats.
+Originally a marie fork - BoxMan has evolved further and was built to be more useful for Anime Chats.

-Can be found on telegram as [Yuii-Chan](https://t.me/YuiiChanBot).
+Can be found on telegram as [BoxMan](https://t.me/BoxGuardman_bot).

-The Support group can be reached out to at [Yuii Chan Club](https://t.me/yuiichansupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Boxman Support](https://t.me/Boxmansupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.